tmaciejewski/ipa/README.md

 ## Requirements

-Python 3 is used as the main language with BeautifulSoup and MySQL connnector libraries.
+Python 3 is used as the main language with BeautifulSoup and MySQL connector libraries.
 Data is stored in MariaDB.
 Frontend is served by Apache 2.4 using mod_wsgi and Flask.

 ## Using as a CLI tool

-Mainly for testing purpose, there are scripts for printing the contents directly from the site on console.
+Mainly for testing purpose, there are scripts for printing the contents directly from InfoPasażer to console.

 ### Printing station details

-Go to infopasazer.intercity.pl and find interestring station, then copy `stationid` value from URL and run:
+Go to infopasazer.intercity.pl and find interesting station, then copy `stationid` value from URL and run:

     ./station_api.py stationid

 ### Printing train details

-Go to infopasazer.intercity.pl and find interestring train, then copy `trainid` value from URL and run:
+Go to infopasazer.intercity.pl and find interesting train, then copy `trainid` value from URL and run:

     ./train_api.py trainid